-In today’s business environment, brick-and-mortar stores are losing customers daily to eCommerce ventures.
-With 24-hour shopping available, the ability to reach out to an international customer base as well as easy, speedy access to an almost infinite array of goods and services, both customers and entrepreneurs see the value of eCommerce business ideas.
+In today's business environment, brick-and-mortar stores are losing customers daily to eCommerce ventures.
+With 24-hour shopping available, the ability to reach out to an international customer base, and easy, speedy access to an almost infinite array of goods and services, both customers and entrepreneurs see the value of eCommerce business ideas.
 It truly is the wave of the future.

 Overview of eCommerce

 Image via Flickr by ZERGE_VIOLATOR

 Up to 40% of internet users have made an eCommerce purchase via a desktop computer or smart device (i.e., tablet, phone).
 That translates into 1 billion online consumers of goods and services.
 Mobile devices are becoming even more popular when it comes to eCommerce, already surpassing $40 billion in yearly revenue.

 Multiple platforms are also available.
 While Amazon dominates the B2C market (business to consumer), other platforms are reaching out in different ways, such as eBay, which is the largest platform by revenue in the C2C market (consumer to consumer).
 Even payment platforms are cashing in, with PayPal reporting revenue approaching $15 billion just from mobile payments alone.

 For an entrepreneur, any business idea must incorporate an online business strategy.
 Numerous sectors are rapidly developing an online presence, such as entertainment, consumer electronics, and travel.
 Even business models that have long been predicated on traditional brick-and-mortar designs are starting to branch out online.
 For example, in many U.S. cities, you can now order groceries online with same-day delivery.